Did Mary Remain a Virgin?

 Virgin" Mary appeals to some because of their Victorian approach to sex.
 Some

 still find sex, even with the spouse, as somehow beneath saintliness.
-And of
+Consider

 it is no coincidence that some Catholics view sex as sinful.
 But it is not if it

 occurs between a husband and the wife.
-In fact, sex is a command of God given in
+In fact, sex is commanded by God of

-sin--rather it is a woman's glory--for wives to bear children.
-It can even be
+sin for a wife to procreate--rather, it is a woman's glory--for a wife to bear children.

-enabling her to bear more children.
+her many sons and daughters were proof of God's favor on her.
 God gave Mary more children as gifts for her

 sacrifice in bearing the Son of God.